-I T. And cybersecurity professionals would be my first pick because I'm an I t.
+I t.
+And cybersecurity professionals would be my first pick because I'm an I t.
 Guy.

-then?
-They're journalists, private investigators, parents and teachers.
+Then there are journalists, private investigators, parents and teachers.
 Actually here I would like to put an emphasis on parents and teachers because I really encourage them to use this kind of knowledge to protect our youngest.

 there are a handful of reasons why you should want to learn about open source intelligence, especially if you're in the cybersecurity profession and the community.

-Now we're going to do a little course or of you
+Now we're going to do a little course or of you.

 and I'm very sorry about that, but we have to start with the definitions part, all jokes aside and model to first.
-We will try to put a label on open source intelligence, actually define it.
+We will try to put a label on opera source intelligence, actually define it.
 It's types, its usage and the ethics behind it.

-The next module, number four tools and techniques, is probably one of the modules you are most interested in, and I agree it is interesting But we need a good preparation to be successful and efficient with these tools
+The next module, number four tools and techniques is probably one of the modules you are most interested in, and I agree it is interesting, but we need a good preparation to be successful and efficient with these tools

 in which we will go over how to protect yourself or your organization.

 Throughout the course, I will show you how to use some of the tools and techniques that we're going to discuss.
-Also, don't forget to check out the resource is section of this course for additional information
+Also, don't forget to check out the resource is section off this course for additional information

 Now let's move on to our second module called theory.
 So see you in the next video.